Bridge of Ashes: Protagonists

 Jane Lindskold takes a different view and notes that Zelazny also has protagonists that are ordinary people "who (are) forced into action by extraordinary circumstances".

 Dennis Guise fits neither mold exactly.
 Krulik's criteria fit in some ways.
-At the beginning of the story, Dennis is catatonic because of the confusion of the telepathic inputs from so many people.
-Through the various personalities that he channels he may gain a certain, if incomplete, culture and experience.
-He needs emotional maturity, his intelligence is assumed by some, but it is unclear that he realizes his losses from his years of catatonia.
+At the beginning of the story, Dennis is catatonic because of confusing the telepathic inputs from so many people.
+Through the various personalities that he channels, he may gain a certain (if incomplete) culture and experience.
+He needs emotional maturity; his intelligence is assumed by some people, but it is unclear that he realizes his losses from his years of catatonia.